cobradev4/Python-Chess/README.md

  * Fix unknown bugs in the game
  * Implement more threading
  * Implement smooth drag and drop graphics
- * Implement minmax algorithm and dynamically check trees as they are created
  * Make more compatible with alternate resolutions